alinex/bash-lib/doc/log.md

 If this is set the current logs will go in the normal log file but on a new day the old file will be renamed with it's date pattern appended.

-The rotated files may also be compressed by setting the `LOG_ROTATE_GZP` flag.
+The rotated files may also be compressed by setting the `LOG_ROTATE_COMPRESS` flag.

 ### Rotate by size